socrata/opendatanetwork.com/README.md

 This document describes the data-driven aspects of the OpenDataNetwork.com website, details how and where the site is hosted and the lists location of the source tree.

+## Anti-Scraping Protection

+The site includes a captcha system to prevent automated scraping of data while maintaining accessibility for legitimate users.

 ## Datasets

 [Submit a dataset recommendation! &raquo;](https://github.com/socrata/opendatanetwork.com/issues/new?labels=data&body=Source%20Agency%3A%20Department%20of%20Redundancy%20Department%0ASource%20URL%3A%20https%3A%2F%2Fagency.gov%2Fawesome%2Fdataset%0A%0AWhy%20do%20you%20think%20this%20dataset%20would%20be%20valuable%20in%20the%20ODN%3F%3A%0A%0ALorem%20ipsum%20dolor%20sit%20amet%2C%20consectetur%20adipiscing%20elit.%20Pellentesque%20dictum%20augue%20ac%20lorem%20malesuada%20at%20rhoncus%20turpis%20condimentum.%20Maecenas%20commodo%20sem%20ac%20magna%20posuere%20ultrices.%20Proin%20ut%20felis%20ac%20odio%20consectetur%20rutrum%20vel%20quis%20sem.%0A)